Welcome to today's edition of the Rush 24-7 podcast.

 We've got a lot of stuff to do today, though, nevertheless.

-Welcome to all of you who are watching the program today as subscribers at Rush Limbaugh.com.
+Welcome to all of you who are watching the program today as subscribers at rushlimbaugh.com.

-I mean it literally will.
+I mean, it literally will.

-Our telephone number is 800-282-2882, and the email address is rush at eIBNet.com.
+Our telephone number is 800-282-2882, and the email address is rush at EIBNet.com.

 The media is just excited.

-They're beside themselves, they just can't stand it.
+They just can't stand it.

-New Supreme Court Justice Samuel Alito broke ranks with the court's conservatives late on Wednesday, refusing to allow Missouri to execute a man convicted of kidnapping and killing a Kansas City teenager seventeen years ago.
+New Supreme Court Justice Samuel Alito broke ranks with the court's conservatives late on Wednesday, refusing to allow Missouri to execute a man convicted of kidnapping and killing a Kansas City teenager 17 years ago.

-Alito sided with the majority in a six to three vote, rejecting a last-minute request to allow Missouri to carry out the execution of Michael Taylor, who's now 39 by lethal injection at midnight.
+This, according to CNN, although they've all reported this by now, Alito sided with the majority in a 6-3 vote, rejecting a last-minute request to allow Missouri to carry out the execution of Michael Taylor, who's now 39 by lethal injection at midnight.

 Earlier on Wednesday, the court rejected Missouri's bid to immediately lift a stay of execution for Taylor.